 Mamba Complex is a conventional gas development located in ultra-deepwater in Mozambique and is operated by Mozambique Rovuma Venture.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Mamba Complex was discovered in 2011, lies in block Area 4, with water depth of around 6,291 feet.
 Buy the profile here.

 The project is currently in approval stage and is expected to start commercial production in 2028.
+Final investment decision (FID) of the project will be approved in 2025.
 The development cost is expected to be $23,000 m.
 The Mamba Complex conventional gas development will involve the drilling of approximately 24 wells and includes subsea manifold and subsea trees.

 Field participation details

 The field is owned by China National Petroleum, Empresa Nacional de Hidrocarbonetos EP, Eni, Exxon Mobil, Galp Energia SGPS and Korea Gas.